We know your head-breaking concern! Despite having followers in thousands, your Facebook posts seldom muster impressions beyond a digit or two.

 - What is the best time to post on Instagram?

-To know why is that so first check out these stats from popular social media companies suggesting - when brands should post on Facebook?
+And we summed up that there is no “best time” to post on Facebook either.
+To know why that is so, let’s first check out these stats from popular social media companies suggesting when brands should post on Facebook.

-- Unmetric favors the time between 9 AM to 2 PM on Thursdays.
+- Unmetric favors the time between 9 am to 2 pm on Thursdays.

 Why is there no universal time to post on Facebook?

-High-surge of content on news feeds.
+But there’s another problem to tackle.
+And that’s a high surge of content on news feeds.
 Till the latest statistics, Facebook users have made more than 2.5 trillion posts.

-According to Facebook’s business blog

-“ On average, there are 1,500 stories that could appear in a person’s News Feed each time they log onto Facebook.
-For people with lots of friends and Page likes, as many as 15,000 potential stories could appear any time they log on.”
+According to Facebook’s business blog, on average, 1500 stories could appear in a person’s news feed each time they log onto Facebook.
+For people with lots of friends and page likes, as many as 15000 potential stories could appear when they log in.

+There may not be the ultimate “best time,” but there can be “your best” time to post on Facebook.
 You can use two strategies to derive the best time suitable for posting and get more reach and engagement.

-Strategy 1- Facebook analytics to find the best time
+Strategy 1: Facebook analytics to find the best time

 Facebook Analytics provides you with multiple insights into your audiences’ engagement, behavior, and demographics.

 You will see an insight button on the top of your Facebook page.
-Clicking on it will lead you to the dashboard showing an overview of Multiple Facebook analytics.
+Clicking on it will lead you to the dashboard showing an overview of multiple Facebook analytics.

 Find when your fans are most active

-Now to access the data of “when your fans are online”.
+Now to access the data of “when your fans are online.”
 Just click on the ‘Posts’ in the left-hand column.

-You will see a detailed graph showing the average data of your fans being online in 24 hours across the whole recent week.
+You will see a detailed graph showing the average data of your fans being online in 24 hours across the recent week.

 What are our findings from this data?

-Note - Above given times are in Pacific Time Zone.
+Note: Above given times are in Pacific Time Zone.

 You can also try posting at off-peak times to see if you can get some possible hidden engagements there.
 I’d suggest experimenting for the first few weeks and then carve out a solid Facebook posting strategy.

-Learn from your previous successful posts.
+Learn from your previous successful posts

-The Posts section of Facebook Insights has another cool feature just below the “when your fans are online” graph.
+The Posts section of Facebook Insights has another cool feature just below the “When Your Fans Are Online” graph.

-The “All Posts published” section has a wealth of informative sections to evaluate the performance of your individual post.
-You get to know about
+The “All Posts Published” section has a wealth of informative sections to evaluate the performance of your individual post.
+You get to know about:

-- Time and Date of the post published
+- Time and date of the post published

-- Type of Post published
+- Type of post published

-- Organic/Paid reach
+- Organic and paid reach